 Introduction to the administration of early childhood programs.
 Covers program types, budget, management, regulations, laws, development and implementation of policies and procedures.
-Examines administrative tools, philosophies, and techniques needed to organize, open, and operate an early care and education program.
+Examines o G YU administrative tools, philosophies, and techniques needed to organize, open, and operate an early care and education program for diverse children and families.